shoemakersknife/TerminallyChatting/README.md

 # TerminallyChatting

-Terminal-based chat application written in Python.
-I remember having this idea years ago back in middle school but I randomly dreamed about it as an undergraduate.
+A terminal-based chat application written in Python.
+I remember having this idea years ago back in middle school but I randomly had a dream reminding me about it as an undergraduate.

 -Socket programming, threading
 -TCP/IP client-server communication